Charles-Hoot/WebApps-Assignment-6-Starter/README.md

-# WebApps-S22-Assignment-6
+# WebApps-F23-Assignment-6
-Assignment introduction to Java Script and DOM
+Introduction to Java Script and DOM